adorsys/didcomm-mediator-rs/handshake_docs/handshake_flow.md

 ## 1. Communication Initiation
 ### Participant Identification:
-- Each mobile agent generates a DID (Decentralized Identifier).
+- Each edge agent generates a DID (Decentralized Identifier), typically involving some interaction with a mediator (cloud agent).
+The mediator is responsible for:
+  1. Receiving messages sent to the edge agent.
+  2. Forwarding messages sent out by the edge agent.

 - Agents exchange their DIDs to identify each other.
-The initial exchange might involve sending a DIDComm message that includes the agent’s DID and a nonce (a random value used for security purposes).
+This exchange generally occurs in the context of an OOB(Out-of-Band) message, where one edge agent scans the QR code of another.
 ### Initial Message:
-- The initiating agent sends a DIDComm handshake message to the mediator.
+- The initiating edge agent sends a DIDComm handshake message to the mediator.
 This message contains:

-  - **DID of the initiating agent**: Identifies the sender.
+  - **DID of the initiating edge agent**: Identifies the sender.
   - **Nonce**: Ensures message freshness and prevents replay attacks.
   - **Service Information**: May include endpoint URLs, service types, and other metadata relevant to the communication.
 ## 2. Message Exchanges
 ### Encryption Methods:
- - Messages are encrypted using DIDComm’s encryption standards, typically using asymmetric encryption (e.g., using public keys derived from the DIDs).
+ - Messages are encrypted using DIDComm's encryption standards, typically using asymmetric encryption (e.g., using public keys derived from the DIDs).
 ### Data Formats:
  - Messages are structured in JSON format, following the DIDComm v2 specification.
 A typical message contains:
    - **Headers**: Metadata about the message (e.g., type, timestamp, sender, recipient).